ValidMo/Swifty-Cards/README.md

 # Cards

-An app written with SwiftUI and CoreData frameworks, to manage personal bank Cards.
+An app using SwiftUI and CoreData frameworks, to manage personal bank cards.

 # Overview
 This repository contains a simple iOS app built using Swift, SwiftUI, and CoreData.